 What are your responsibilities?

-I effectively have responsibility for my own practice, helping my clients secure patent and design protection for their ideas and also assisting them with IP issues more generally.
+I have responsibility for my own practice, helping my clients secure patent and design protection for their ideas and also assisting them with IP issues more generally.
 I also help train our new starters and part-qualified attorneys, which I really enjoy, not least because it’s always a good test of my own skills!
-What I enjoy most about the role is probably my autonomy – it’s up to me to decide how to deal with each case, and how to manage my workload – whilst at the same time knowing I have the support of more experienced attorneys when I need it.
+As a new Partner, I’m also taking on more responsibility for aspects of how the firm is run – my particular focus is on people development and training.

 What have been your most memorable moments at GJE?